MetaFFI/metaffi-core/README.md

 * Don't want to settle for a library port and use the real thing???

-* Are you really going re-write this code just it's in a different language than your project?!
+* Are you really going re-write this code just because it's in a different language than your project?!

 * Tired of *language interop hell* to connect different languages in your project?